maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Line 40 shows an example of *overloading*, where a keyword may mean different things depending on the context.
 The expression in the print statement has the `+` operator but is being given **string expressions** instead of numeric.
 In this case, the `+` does not represent numeric addition but string concatenation, which places the right-hand string at the end of the left-hand string and returns a new, longer string.
 The result of this print statement is "Hello, World!" being printed to the console.

 Line 50 is an example of a logical comparison, which is indicated by the `IF` statement keyword.
-This is followed by a **logical expression** using the larger-than operator, which calculates the results of expressions on both sides of the operator, compares them, and then, depending on the outcome of the comparison, optionally performs the statement following the `THEN`.
+This is followed by a **logical expression** (*lexp*) using the larger-than operator, which calculates the results of expressions on both sides of the operator, compares them, and then, depending on the outcome of the comparison, optionally performs the statement following the `THEN`.
 As `C` will hold the value 15 at this point, and 15 is larger than 10, the statement after `THEN` *will* be performed and produce the string "C is > 10" on the console.

 Line 60 is the `END` statement, which takes no expression and stops the execution of the program. `END` is optional in most dialects.

+When this program runs, it will produce:

+    15
+    Hello, World!
+    C is > 10

 <a name="data-in-basic-programs"></a>
 ## Data in BASIC programs